 - When are deadlines for the call for speakers?
 It depends on the conference.
 The deadlines are listed on the application form.
 You can submit a proposal even after the deadline because sometimes a speaker must cancel his presentation.
 It is rare but it does happen and we might move your application in the back up pipeline and / or on the list for next year’s conference.

 - Do I get free tickets for my colleagues?
-Yes, we provide one free ticket per speaker, and will also provide you with a discount code for further colleagues.
+No, but we will provide you with a discount code for your colleagues.

 - May I present our analytics, data etc. product?
 No, if you are product provider, we will reject your application.
 Please ask your clients whether they want to present a concrete project based on your product and let them do the application and presentation.
 Alternatively, there is a limited number of sponsored slots.

 - May I present my company?
-Yes, but on one slide only.
+Yes, but on one slide only and for max.
+1 minute.
 If you don’t comply with this rule, we may blacklist you for future conferences.
 The participants will ask you about your company if your presentation is convincing.
 So, focusing on your content is the best promotion for your company.

 - What will be the procedure after my submission?
 Our program director will check the submission text and contact you if there are any questions or feedback.
 At the end, you will get a confirmation or rejection e-mail.
 If your session is confirmed, we’ll send you an email with a link to register online and more info on the conference.
 Please register immediately after receiving the link.
 Otherwise we will assume that you are not available anymore and we may replace your session.